vaminator/vamtb/README.md

 Commands:
-  checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency vamtb [-vv] [-f... dbs           Scan vars and store props in db dump          Dump meta.json from var dupinfo       Return duplication information for file(s) graph         Generate graph of deps, one per var. noroot        Remove root node stored in pose presets printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. reref         Reref var: remove embedded content and point to reference... sortvar       Moves vars to subdirectory named by its creator statsvar      Get stats on all vars
+  checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency. dbs           Scan vars and store props in db. dump          Dump meta.json from var. dupinfo       Return duplication information. graph         Generate graph of deps, one per var. noroot        Remove root node stored in pose presets. printdep      Print dependencies of a var from reading meta. printrealdep  Print dependencies of a var from inspecting all json files. reref         Remove embedded content and point to reference var. sortvar       Moves vars to subdirectory named by its creator. statsvar      Get stats on all vars.
 ```
 ## Tips
 When using dbs subcommand, this will generate a sqlite file that you can browse you vars and included files insude with any tool compatible, like [sqlitebrowser](https://sqlitebrowser.org/).